clarete/langlang/README.md

     grammar FILE as input and if no output path is provided, an interactive shell presented.

--   `-grammar-ast`: Shows the AST of the input grammar.

--   `-grammar-asm`: Shows the ASM code generated from the input grammar.

--   `--disable-whitespace-handling`: If this flag is present, the whitespace handling productions won't be inserted into the AST.
+-   `-disable-whitespaces`: If this flag is set, the whitespace handling productions won't be inserted into the AST.
+This is useful for grammars that already have spacing rules placed throughout their definitions.

+-   `-disable-captures`: If this flag is set, the generated parser won't capture any values (functioning as matching only.)

+-   `-enable-capture-spaces`: Even when captures are enabled, one might want the parser to skip collecting space chars anyway.
+This flag does just that on runtime (in contrast to `-disable-captures`, that disables all captures in ****compile**** time)

--   `--output-path PATH`: this option replaces `stdout` as the output with the PATH value provided to this command.
+-   `-output-path PATH`: this option replaces `stdout` as the output with the PATH value provided to this command.

--   `--output-language LANG`: this will cause the generator to output a parser in the target language LANG.
+-   `-output-language LANG`: this will cause the generator to output a parser in the target language LANG.
 As of this writing, the only supported value is `go`, but there are plans to extend support to both Python, JavaScript/TypeScript, Rust and other languages.

+-   `-show-fails`: If this flag is set, the runtime will collect a set of characters that were attempted to match but failed just so the default error message can be more informative.
+Since this might incur some performance costs while not being a critical feature, it can be safely disabled.

-<a id="org775fcd4"></a>
+<a id="org52077f5"></a>

 ### Go specific options